GENERAL ASSEMBLY OF NORTH CAROLINA

 (7) Renewable energy property. - Any of the following machinery and equipment or real property:

-uses renewable biomass resources for biofuel production of ethanol, methanol,
+equipment that uses renewable biomass resources for biofuel production of

-and biodiesel; anaerobic biogas production of methane utilizing agricultural
+ethanol, methanol, and biodiesel; anaerobic biogas production of methane

-and animal waste or garbage; or commercial thermal or electrical
+utilizing agricultural and animal waste or garbage; or commercial thermal or

-from renewable energy crops or wood waste materials.generation.
-The
+generation from renewable energy crops or wood waste materials.generation.

-term also includes related devices for converting, conditioning, and storing
+The term also includes related devices for converting, conditioning, and

 b.
 Hydroelectric generators located at existing dams or in free-flowing waterways, and related devices for water supply and control, and converting, conditioning, and storing the electricity generated.